acoular/acoular/docs/source/index.rst

       - :doc:`api_ref/index`

-        All modules, classes and methods featured in beamfpy are described in detail here.
+        All modules, classes and methods featured in acoular are described in detail here.
 They can easily be browsed through an inheritance tree and cross links.

 Indices and tables